horiyuki/jupdf/README.md

 Contact
 -----
-jupdf is a project run by Yukio HORI / �ٹ�ͺ.
+jupdf is a project run by Yukio HORI / 堀幸雄.
 It is open-source and commercial at the same time.

 * You can send us a mail: horiyuki@whitebase.org